MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-your-Teams-app-test-tool.md

 The Test Tool is an npm package that has a CLI command called `teamsapptester`.
 When you run `teamsapptester start`, it opens a web app on your local machine that emulates the Teams Web client and Bot Framework service.
 This web app doesn't need any cloud resources as it uses mock data to simulate the contextual information of Teams.

-To use a Teams bot app on the Test Tool, you need to provide:
+To use a Teams bot on the Test Tool, you need to provide:

 * The bot message endpoint is the URL that links the Test Tool and your bot.
 You can update the endpoint with the `BOT_ENDPOINT` environment variable or use the default value of `http://localhost:3978/api/messages`.
 * (Optional) A configuration file to inform the Test Tool about your customized contextual information in Teams.
 The file is named **teamsapptesttool.yml** in the project's root folder.
 If Teams can't find this file, it uses the default configuration.
 For more information, see [customize Teams context](#customize-teams-context).